The Open Water initiative

 World’s Top Major Golf Event Leverages Bluewater To Call Time on Single-use Plastic water Bottles

 St. Andrews, Scotland, is the home of golf, founded 148 years ago.
 Now the prestigious R&A golf club is blazing a new trail to stop marine plastic pollution.
-And harnessing Bluewater’s innovated technology and hydration solutions to help them halt the marine plastic epidemic.
+And harnessing Bluewater’s innovated technology and Bluewater water stations to help them halt the marine plastic epidemic.

 Halting the marine plastic epidemic

 The world’s foremost golf club – the R&A in St. Andrews, Scotland – has partnered with Bluewater to halt the ecologically damaging impact of plastics at the Royal Portrush Open golf tournament in Ireland, July 18-21.